-- It places the student in reasonable fear or harm for the student's person or property; - It has a substantially detrimental effect on the student's physical or mental health; - It has the effect of substantially interfering with the student's academic performance; or - It has the effect of substantially interfering with the student's ability to participate in or benefit from the services, activities, or privileges provided by a school.
+- 1. It places the student in reasonable fear or harm for the student's person or property; - 2.
+It has a substantially detrimental effect on the student's physical or mental health; - 3.
+It has the effect of substantially interfering with the student's academic performance; or - 4.
+It has the effect of substantially interfering with the student's ability to participate in or benefit from the services, activities, or privileges provided by a school.

 Upon the determination of a violation, the principal/designee shall conduct a prompt, thorough, and complete investigation of each alleged incident.
-All investigations shall be completed and appropriate intervention taken within twenty (20) calendar days from receipt of the initial report.
-If the investigation is not complete or intervention has not taken place within twenty (20) calendar days, the principal/designee shall provide the director of schools with appropriate documentation detailing the reasons why the investigation has not been completed or the appropriate intervention has not taken place.
-Within the parameters of the federal Family Educational Rights and Privacy Act (FERPA) at 20 U.S.§ 1232g, a written report on the investigation will be delivered to the parents of the complainant, parents of the accused students and to the Director of Schools.
+All investigations shall be completed and appropriate intervention taken within twenty (20) calendar days from the receipt of the initial report.
+If the investigation is not complete or intervention has not taken place within twenty (20) calendar days, the principal/designee shall provide the Director of Schools with appropriate documentation detailing the reasons why the investigation has not been completed or the appropriate intervention has not taken place.
+Within the parameters of the federal Family Educational Rights and Privacy Act, a written report on the investigation will be delivered to all involved parties and the Director of Schools.